| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 industrial taxpayers to absorb a tax increase.

-aid even though the state lists Prospect Park among New Jersey's 100 most
+discretionaryaid even though the state lists Prospect Park among New Jersey's 100

 need than we are," he said.
 Councilman Paul Laman, the finance committee